linpengcheng/PurefunctionPipelineDataflow/doc/IntroductionBasicMethods.md

 6. Don't use OO, FP, AOP.
 They are overly complex hand-workshop-level technologies.

 7. Don't write middleware,  macros, loop.
+They are  hard to read, difficult to debug and observe.

 8. repl drive development.